gbif/ssg-gb26/content/01_programme/en.md

 **Budget Committee meeting**
 Time: 09:00-12:30
-Venue: City Resort Leiden
+Venue: Fletcher Wellness Hotel Leiden, Gerrit Dou room

 *The meeting is open to members of the GBIF Budget Committee*

 **Nodes Steering Group meeting**
 Time: 09:00-12:30
-Venue: City Resort Leiden
+Venue: Fletcher Wellness Hotel Leiden, Pieter van Slingelandt room

 *The meeting is open to members of the GBIF Nodes Steering Group*

 **Science Committee meeting**
 Time: 09:00-12:30
-Venue: City Resort Leiden
+Venue: Fletcher Wellness Hotel Leiden, Godfried Schalcken room

 *The meeting is open to members of the GBIF Science Committee*

 **Executive Committee meeting 1**
 Time: 13:30-17:00
-Venue: City Resort Leiden
+Venue: Fletcher Wellness Hotel Leiden, Gerrit Dou room

 *The meeting is open to members of the GBIF Executive Committee*

 **Icebreaker**
 Time: 19:00-21:00
-Venue: Naturalis
+Venue: Naturalis, Atrium

 *All Node managers, committee members and Governing Board delegates are invited to join the Icebreaker*